 Opt-in program to receive kits via mail, with little or no education.
 Based on ‘Impact and Process Evaluation of 2013 (PY6) Ameren Illinois Company Residential Efficiency Kits Program’, table 10, as above.

-Using a leakage estimate from the current program year evaluation, from past evaluation results, or a rolling average of leakage estimates from previous years.
+Leakage rate is based upon review of PY6-8 evaluations from ComEd and PY5,6 and 8 for Ameren (see ‘IL Leakage Rates_112016.xls’ for more information).

 Except where noted, based on lighting logger study conducted as part of the PY5/PY6 ComEd Residential Lighting Program evaluation.
 Direct Install value excludes all logged bulbs installed in closets.

 Based on secondary research conducted as part of the PY5/PY6 ComEd Residential Lighting Program evaluation.